kaleidawave/kaleidawave.github.io/src/posts/web-terminology.md

 ### Hydration

-Hydration is the running of code that enables client-side interactivity on server-side rendered DOM.
-[It has origins in databases](https://stackoverflow.com/questions/6991135/what-does-it-mean-to-hydrate-an-object) and refers to how data is deserialized from some string buffer form.
-The reference of the term with the web is now more prevalent than with databases.
+Hydration is the running of code that [associates state with an existing object](https://stackoverflow.com/questions/6991135/what-does-it-mean-to-hydrate-an-object).
+On the web, this refers to associating state with [server-side rendered](#ssr) DOM enabling client-side interactivity.
+[It has origins in databases](https://hydrate.sourceforge.net/).

-More recently it has been unfortunately been expanded to cover other aspects such as code bundling/elimination and execution.

-Typically the term encompasses the following steps that many (*but not all*) frameworks use:

-- Parsing state from a JSON blob that is sent with the server-side rendered markup
-- Running any component initialization logic
-- Pairing up client-side rendered DOM elements with server-side rendered elements and adding event listeners, making corrections.
-Most frameworks do this via rendering VDOM.
-    - Something said is *"nuke server-side rendered"* DOM, which is when the client rendered DOM does not match the server-side rendered DOM and removes the server tree and uses the client rendered version

 ### Partial hydration / Island architecture {#partial-hydration}

-If your implementation of hydration starts by walking from a top-level node and ends up running over the whole UI, evaluating components, and deserializing **the full state** then partial hydration is identifying and instead running the above-mentioned hydration steps only on dynamic trees (aka not [static trees](#static-trees)).
+Partial hydration (for a full page) is only hydrating certain dynamic elements (not [static trees](#static-trees)).
 The islands refer to the dynamic trees.

 Partial hydration is a form of [dead code elimination](#dead-code-elimination), where the code being removed is anything to do with static UI.
 This includes static components render methods and any dependencies those render methods pull in.
 If the state is also serialized as a JSON blob then partial hydration can remove data used by static trees.

-The saving is a ratio of how *dynamic* the page is.
-Partial hydration doesn't make the interactive parts faster just removes the costs of additional serialized state and additional code sent down, so overall the page should be faster than the "hydrating" the whole page.
-And note this is not a linear ratio, often dynamic parts contain larger code than the static parts (e.g. 90% static ≠ 90% reduction in payload size).

-Note that this architecture is difficult to implement for [SPAs](#spa) as the router is often *dynamic* and therefore so is everything below.
 Partial hydration is an architecture, not a feature.
-Partial hydration / Island architecture is unrelated to [progressive enhancement](#progressive-enhancement)
+Partial hydration / Island architecture is unrelated to [progressive enhancement](#progressive-enhancement).

 ### Progressive hydration / Lazy hydration {#progressive-hydration}

 Doing the process of hydration on interaction with a component or some other time after the page load.

-It is important to note that this can make things noticeably slower as interactions have to do work after interaction they would have done at idle on the page load.
-So this architecture instead refers to other functionality at play such as reducing JS over the wire by sending granular component code and stopping at hydrating the whole subtree that can make the component interactive sooner.

-### JIT Hydration {#jit-hydration}

-Lazily initializing the client's state using data present in the UI (as HTML) rather than a JSON blob or additional source.

 ### Progressive enhancement (PE) {#progressive-enhancement}